DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 First things first, drag the ["PlayerController"](./Library/PlayerController.cs) script into your scripts folder (or just copy the contents and make sure to name the file exactly the same).

+*Note*\
+You should not have to edit this PlayerController while making your game.
+Any code you write should be in a seperate script and simply interact with the controller.\

 Now create a new object for your player.\
 To start let's give this a sprite.
 You could just use the [box](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteBox.png) and [circle](../1%20Rube%20GoldBerg%20Machine/Assets/WhiteCircle.png) sprites we have been using.\
 The only slight problem with that is we want to see which way the player is facing so you might want a sprite with distinct sides.
 Check in the [assets](./Assets/Knight.png) folder if you don't have one already.